-The following limits apply at all the household hazardous waste facilities:
+The following limits apply at all hazardous waste facilities:

 - No latex or water-based paint

-- Total waste – 50 gallons per residential customer per day, 25 gallons per visit for a maximum of four visits per year for eligible businesses
+- 25 gallons per visit and a maximum of four visits per year for eligible businesses

-- Container size – no larger than 5 gallons
+- Container size cannot be larger than 5 gallons

-- Fluorescent tubes or bulbs – limit 10
+- Fluorescent tubes or bulbs: Limit 10 per vehicle

-- Once our ﬂare container is full, no more ﬂares may be accepted until the container is emptied
+- Marine flares: Limit 10.
+Once our flare container is full, no more ﬂares may be accepted until the container is emptied

 - No flares are accepted at Wastemobile